mdarslan7/ease-commit/readme.md

 ### Configuration

-Before using easy-commit, you need to set up your Gemini API key.
+Before using ease-commit, you need to set up your Gemini API key.
 You can configure it using any of these methods:

 1. **Environment Variable (Temporary)**:
    - For macOS/Linux